-Prerequisites: A 90% average in Academic Trigonometry; an 80% average in Honors
+Recommendation: An 80% average in Honors Trigonometry; a 90% average in Academic Trigonometry

 Calculus is the reformulation of elementary mathematics through the use of a limit process.
 Actually, the study of Calculus involves three distinct stages: Pre-Calculus Math (analytic geometry, functions, etc.), the limit process, and new calculus formations (derivatives and integrals).
 Extensive use is made of programmable graphics calculators in both problem solving and exploration.